jackwuwei/gptspeaker/README.md

   - [DeepSeek](https://api-docs.deepseek.com/quick_start/pricing)
     - **$2.19 / 1M tokens**: DeepSeek R1
 # Setup
-* You will need an instance of Azure Cognitive Services and an OpenAI account.
+* You will need an instance of Azure Cognitive Services and an OpenAI or DeepSeek account.
 You can run the software on nearly any platform, but let's start with a Raspberry Pi.
 ## Raspberry Pi
 * If you are new to Raspberry Pis, check out this [getting started](https://www.raspberrypi.com/documentation/computers/getting-started.html) guide.
 ### 1. OS